spawnmarvel/linux-and-azure/azure-extra-linux-vm/influxdb-telegraf/README.md

 ```

-Or splitt it in two, one input.conf and one output.conf for information used in output, db, user etc, this is for security when using token and keys, you cna then secure only the output.conf.
+Or splitt it in two, one input.conf and one output.conf for information used in output, db, user etc, this is for security when using token and keys, you can then secure only the output.conf.

 The you have two files, input.conf and output.conf in conf\, we do not have that now.